-Overall, Louisiana has the fourth highest incidence of problem gambling in the country, while ranking only 25th in population.
-But given the growing gambling behavior among our children that troubling news is only going to worsen.
-CONSTITUTIONAL CRISIS Two final points: -- Casinos do not make good neighbors.
-According to the National Association of Realtors, the impact of casinos on neighboring property values is "unambiguously negative."
-Like-Louisiana Constitution wise, the Institute of 1974 of Amer-(As amended through calendar year 2012) ican Values found that very few busi- nesses "pop up" around casinos.
-For instance, in Atlantic City the ate trouble despersustaining even a single grocery store.' casino area "still has -- Gambling is not an economic engine.
+Overall, Louisiana has the fourth highest incidence of problem gambling in the country, while ranking only 25th good neighbors.
+According to the National Association of Realtors, the impact of casinos on neighboring property values is "untive."
+Likewise, the Institute of American Values found that very few busi- nesses "pop up" around casinos.
+For instance, in Atlantic City the casino area "still has ate trouble despersustaining even a single grocery store.' -- Gambling is not an economic engine.
 In Louisiana, prior to the pandemic, 12 of 15 riverboat casinos lost revenue the last decade, according to the LGCB.
-Only the Lake Charles casino market has not suffered this fate -and that is only because it draws patrons from Hous- But the Shreveport casinos used to draw customers from East Texas until new tribal casinos were opened in Oklahoma, and these now capture this market.
+Only the Lake Charles casino market has not suffered this fate -and that is only because it draws patrons from Houston.
+But the Shreveport casinos used to draw customers from East Texas until new tribal casinos were opened in Oklahoma, and these now capture this market.
 Likewise, Harrah's in New Orleans once produced more than \$90 million in taxes per year, but that amount dropped to \$64 million in 2019, in part because of newer and bigger casinos opening in Mississippi.
 The Louisiana Constitution states specifically, "Gambling shall be defined and suppressed by the legislature."
 In keeping with our state's dark history with gambling, lawmakers have chosen instead to reclassify gambling as "gaming" and to pursue expansion of it to the detriment of economic growth in Louisiana and in total disregard to the havoc wrought upon the most vulnerable among us.
-Spirited Speaker & Functional Wellness Expert.